-The CI_DE is generated by the received DP part of the AI_PHB according to the following rule
+The CI DE is generated by the received DP part of the AI PHB according to the following rule

 '''

 If DP(AI_PHB) = Green

 CI_DE = False

 Else

-CI DE = True
+CI_DE = True

 '''

-CW extraction process:
+- CW extraction process:

-G-ACh filter process:
+- G-ACh filter process:

-This process removes all the received traffic units which are G-ACh encapsulated, which include GAL or not, depending on the MI_GAL_Enable.
+This process removes all the received traffic units which are G-ACh encapsulated, which include GAL or not depending on the MI_GAL_Enable.

-Extract S bit process:
+- Extract S bit process:

-Extract and process the 1-bit S Field: the retrieved S Field should have the value 1 (bottom of label stack) to indicate that the client is not MPLS: for such a case, the traffic unit is accepted and forwarded (together with the PHB information) after extraction of the S-bit field to the next process.
-In the case that the S-bit has the value 0, the traffic unit is silently discarded.
+Extract and process the 1-bit S field: the retrieved S field should have the value 1 (bottom of label stack) to indicate the client is not MPLS: for such cases the traffic unit is accepted and forwarded (together with the PHB information) after extraction of the S-bit field to the next process.
+For the case where the S-bit has the value 0, the traffic unit is silently discarded.